4d/docs/website/translated_docs/pt/FormObjects/checkbox_overview.md

 ### OS X Textured

 The OS X Textured checkbox style is similar to the [Bevel](#bevel) style except, depending on the OS, it may have a different appearance.
-As with the Bevel style, the OS X Textured style combines the appearance of the [Regular](#regular) style with the [Toolbar](#toolbar) style's behavior.
+Da mesma forma que com o estilo Bevel, o estilo Bevel arredondado combina a aparência do estilo [Clássico](#regular) com o comportamento do estilo [Barra de ferramentas](#toolbar).

 By default, the OS X Textured style appears as: